serverless/enterprise/docs/insights.md

 - Runtimes: Node.js
 - Regions:  AWS us-east-1

 Only services that are deployed to a supported region, and include one or more functions using a supported runtime, will generate metric and alert data.
-If these conditions are not met Servereless Insights charts will not populate with data.
+If these conditions are not met Servereless Insights metrics will not populate with data and Servless Insights alerts will not fire.

-If we don't currently support the runtimes and regions you need let us know.
+Need unsupported runtimes and regions?
+Let us know what you need.
 We are working hard to quickly expand our supported runtimes and regions.

 ## Installing

 That's it!
-Insights are enabled by default in the Enterprise plugin.
+Insights are enabled by default by including the Enterprise plugin.

 ### Configuration